Encyclopaedia Inflationaris: One Parameter Models

 Of course, if $A=C=0$, one checks that this potential reduces to the potential of the previous section.
 Notice that, at this stage, we have not assumed that $\xi h^2\gg 1$.
 If we further postulate that $\xi h^2\gg 1$ and approximate $\xi^2h^4/\left(1+\xi h^2\right)^2\simeq 1-2/(\xi h^2)$, then the above formula reduces to

 where $\AI\equiv A-12\lambda$ is the inflationary anomalous scaling.
 This formula coincides with Eq.~(6) of \Refc{Barvinsky:2009ii} and Eq.~(9) of \Refc{Steinwachs:2013tr}.
 Although the above formulas give $V$ in the Einstein frame, it is still expressed in term of $h$.
 The expression for the field in the Einstein frame, $\chi$, remains to be established.
-Assuming the smallness of the loop corrections (but, here, we do not yet assume that $\xi h^2\gg 1$), we obtain
+Assuming the smallness of the loop corrections, we obtain

 Notice that, in order to obtain this equation, we have neglected a term proportional to $1/(\xi h)^2\ll 1$.
 Contrary to the assumption $\xi h^2\gg 1$, the condition $\left(\xi h\right)^2 \gg 1 $ was also used in \sectionc{sec:hi}.
 Then, the integration of this differential equation leads to